MikeColetta/Code-Quiz/README.md

 After I mapped out the quiz in it's entirety I started to add the functions that would implement the -10 second penalty to every wrong answer button pushed.
 I then set up the functionality for displaying the score, caching the user initials, and setting up the scoreboard.

+Some big hurdles I had involved stopping the time interval and creating the local storage.

 ## Project Link
 [Deployed Link]()